Why Is My Engine Overheating & What to Do?

-A burnt smell (a sign of an oil leak) is also a clue but watch out for a sweet scent as well; that could mean your car is leaking coolant.
+A burning oil smell (a sign of an oil leak) is also a clue but watch out for a sweet scent as well; that could mean your car is leaking coolant.
 A phenomenon often described as a “hot” smell is likely caused by melting rubber, plastic, and resin components.
 Help is needed!

 Reasons Your Car Is Overheating

 1. You Don’t Have Enough Coolant